-You Can Patent a Plant: Making the Planet Greener With Your Idea
+You Can Patent a Plant: Make the Planet Greener

 The world can't function well without plants to not only help the ecosystem, but also to help us look a little greener.
 While most of us probably buy common house plants, many horticulture entrepreneurs still create new plant species every year.
 This is something you don't see receive as much attention as tech entrepreneurs do.
 Nevertheless, it's a creative pursuit needing just as much governmental protection.

 As with any creative idea, though, you have a few patent rules to follow.
 Various stipulations apply to creating a new plant species.
 Part of this comes through decree of nature, which is already fully protected without worry of Godly litigation.

 For a man-made plant, you may need another patent supplement to provide full protection.
 Even then, it has to fall within statutory patent requirements.